dynalinks/dynalinks-ios-sdk/README.md

 Or in Xcode:
 1. Go to **File > Add Package Dependencies**
-2. Enter the repository URL
+2. Enter the repository URL: `https://github.com/dynalinks/dynalinks-ios-sdk`
 3. Select the version and add to your target

 ## Quick Start